jacklv999/mytest/读书笔记/ML&DL/CVPaper/目标检测/FPN论文笔记.md

 ##### featurized image pyramids

-FP is scale-invariant, object’s scale change is offset by shifting its level in  pyrmd
+FP is scale-invariant, object’s scale chng is offset by shifting its level in  pyrmd

-it enables models to detect objects across scales by scann positions/pyramid level
+it enables models to detect objects acrs scales by scann positions/pyramid level

 Advantage of feature each level of img: producing multi-scale feature reprst